Frequently Asked Questions

 What extracurricular activities and sports are offered at Trinity?

-high school students have the opportunity to travel to Europe for one week.
+high school students have the biannual opportunity to travel to Europe for one week.

-Trinity recently was approved as a member with MIAA.
+Trinity is a member school with MIAA.
 Membership with MIAA provides our students with the opportunity to play competitive sports with other schools.
 Depending on student interest, students in grades 5-12 have the opportunity to participate in soccer, cross country, track and basketball.
 Intramural and club activities have also included golf and volleyball.